 Besides figuring out this kind of keyword strategy, there are other website elements you have to deal with, too.
-Things like load speed, internal and external linking, image size and quality, high-quality content, and a mobile-optimized experience are just a few of the additional considerations you must consider.
+Things like load speed, internal and external linking, image size and quality, high-quality content, and a mobile-optimized browsing experience are just a few additional considerations you must consider.

 Step 3: Make the Most of Google

-Like it or not, Google is a dominant force when it comes to SEO reputation management.
-While there are other viable search engines out there, like Bing or DuckDuckGo, the vast majority of consumers turn to Google when they’re searching for information.
+Like it or not, Google is a dominant force in SEO reputation management.
+While there are other viable search engines, like Bing or DuckDuckGo, the vast majority of consumers turn to Google when searching for information.